eszamora23/nonflex/README.md

 ### Backend (`server/`)
 - Node.js + Express service exposing routes for agents, customers, tasks, AI and Twilio webhooks.
-- Middleware `tenantResolver` reads an `X-Tenant-Id` header and attaches tenant configuration from `infra/tenants.json`, including `twilio` and optional `ai` sections.
+- Middleware `tenantResolver` resolves the tenant from the request subdomain or an `X-Tenant-Id` header (subdomain wins) and attaches tenant configuration from `infra/tenants.json`, including `twilio` and optional `ai` sections.
 - Connects to MongoDB, Redis, external CRM and Twilio APIs.

 ### Frontend (`client/`)